Digitalmvps/ShopifyVue/README.md

 # ShopifyVue
 ShopifyVue helps you generate VueJs template to build shopify embed apps.
 It allows you to select your backennd language, and handles its setup for you.

-The VueJs template generated has a Vue3 + Vite + Typescript setup, with built-in NuxtJs like features such as automatic route discovery, page layout and so on.
+The VueJs template generated has a Vue3 + VueCLI + Typescript setup, with built-in NuxtJs like features such as automatic route discovery, page layout and so on.

 ## Features
 - Multi-language backend support (NodeJs,PHP)
 - Shopify AppBridge Authentication
-- Vue3 + Vite + Typescript
+- Vue3 + VueCLI + Typescript
 - Automatic Route Discovery
 - Automatic Layout System